← Back to 漢書

 18

 Guang dominated the government for two decades; in the spring of 68 BCE, dying, he received a bedside visit from the emperor himself, who wept over him.
-Guang asked to carve three thousand households from his fief for his nephew Huo Shan, chief charioteer, so Shan could hold a marquisate and tend Qubing's sacrifices.
+Guang submitted a memorial thanking for favor and saying, "I wish to divide three thousand households of my state and enfeoff my elder brother's grandson, chief charioteer Shan, as full marquis, to perform sacrifice to my elder brother, General of Agile Cavalry Qubing."
 The ministers approved at once and named his son Huo Yu right general.

 19